-The permit (EEZ400011), granted by the Environmental Protection Authority (EPA) authorises the disposal of both capital and maintenance dredged material at the designated Cuvier Disposal Site (CDS), 27 nautical miles (50 km) east of Cuvier Island (Repanga).
+The permit (EEZ400011), granted by the Environmental Protection Authority (EPA) authorises the disposal of dredged material at the designated Cuvier Disposal Site (CDS), 27 nautical miles (50 km) east of Cuvier Island (Repanga).
 The CDS disposal site, also known as the Auckland Explosives Disposal Site, has been used periodically since the end of WWII for the disposal of unwanted munitions, vessels and dredged material.

 The CDS disposal site is one of five official disposal sites around New Zealand.
 The CDS is outside the Hauraki Gulf Marine Park and inside New Zealand's exclusive Economic Zone.
 The location of the disposal site in relation to Auckland and the Coromandel can be seen in the this map.
 The dumping of approved dredge material is authorised within a circle of 200 metres radius centered on position 36°28′S 176°17′E.